Human Activity Recognition with CNN

 plot_confusion_matrix(conf_mat=mat, class_names=label.classes_, show_normed=True, figsize=(7,7))

-As you can see we are getting 100% accuracy for Sitting and Standing.
-The confusion matrix also tells us that our model is getting confused between Upstairs and Downstairs.
+The model achieves 100% accuracy for Sitting and Standing.
+The confusion matrix also shows that the model struggles between Upstairs and Downstairs.

 Lastly, you can save the model using save_weights().